Limits in Azure Database for PostgreSQL - Single Server

 The following sections describe capacity and functional limits in the database service.
 If you'd like to learn about resource (compute, memory, storage) tiers, see the pricing tiers article.

-The maximum number of connections per pricing tier and vCores are as follows:
+The maximum number of connections per pricing tier and vCores are shown below.
+The Azure system requires five connections to monitor the Azure Database for PostgreSQL server.

 When connections exceed the limit, you may receive the following error: